Russian Blue

 in pictures) can be found here

-If you'd like any more information about Lilia or my breeding plans for her, please feel free to contact me; plans for her upcoming litter can be found under "Kittens -> B-litter"
+If you'd like any more information about Lilia or my breeding plans for her, please feel free to contact me; her first litter can be found under "Kittens -> B-litter"

 _______________________________________________________________________________________________________________________